-Working with the University staff consists chiefly of presenting the student viewpoint and establishing cooperation and interaction to the mutual benefit of both the student body and the University.
+Working with the administration and faculty of the University consists chiefly of presenting the student viewpoint and establishing cooperation and interaction to the mutual benefit of both the student body and the University.
 Examples of this are student-faculty committees such as the Student-Faculty Motor Vehicle Committee and the Student-Faculty Social Committee.